ahernandezjr/fungi-paper-requests/README.md

   The articles are filtered under their genus name and eventually changed to their 'guild' name to better correspond functionality for later analysis.

-  Articles begin in the JSON format for readability, but later changed to CSV for better processing after separation into 'token',
-    which are identified by a Machine Learning algorithm focused on the concept Natural Language Processing.
+  Articles begin in the JSON format for readability, but later changed to CSV for better processing after separation into 'tokens', which are identified by a Machine Learning algorithm focused on the concept Natural Language Processing.

   This research is sanctioned and funded by Purdue under professors Dr. Scott Bates and Dr. Ricardo Calix.

-  This repository was created and is maintained by Alexander Hernandez Jr and is intended to become a free-use, article-pulling tool to obtain
-    data from NCBI in an easy way with just a few modifications.
+  This repository was created and is maintained by Alexander Hernandez Jr and is intended to become a free-use, article-pulling tool to obtain data from NCBI in an easy way with just a few modifications.

+---

   Type: Python Script